 8 herbs for energy that will last

 The energy-boosting benefits of maca are mainly attributed to its high nutrient density and ability to help you adapt to various environmental stressors.
 Studies have shown evidence that it can help improve endurance, mood, and help improve libido.
+This energizing herb’s natural properties make it a common supplement for athletes looking for a temporary boost in performance.
+One promising study found that maca supplementation improved cyclists’ performance compared to their baseline time, but more research among larger samples is needed to draw more concrete conclusions.
 “Maca seems to be very good at helping with energy levels and libido,” says Dr. Stivi.
 One thing to keep in mind with maca (and most other adaptogens) is that it’s not for long term use.
 According to Dr. Stivi, it’s safe to use up to 3 grams a day for 3 months.

 “I have not seen side-effects or adverse reactions with it, making it a safe herb,” she explains.
 However, if you have a thyroid disorder, you should be cautious with maca and consult your doctor since it contains goitrogens, which can affect iodine levels if consumed raw (for that reason, it’s best to opt for gelatinized maca over raw maca).
 And although Maca can be helpful for stress and fatigue, if you have depression, anxiety, or another type of psychiatric disorder you will want to make sure your doctor says it’s ok to use maca before you try it.

-Even though it’s one of the most popular adaptogenic herbs in the wellness space at the moment, ashwagandha has been used for around 3,000 years as a medicinal herb.
+Even though it’s one of the most popular adaptogenic herbs for energy in the wellness space at the moment, ashwagandha has been used for around 3,000 years as a medicinal herb.
 In addition to its energy enhancing effects, it can also help keep cortisol levels in check and reduce inflammation, among other benefits.
+Ashwagandha has also been found to increase muscle mass and strength in some individuals, particularly in those already on resistance training programs, contributing to an energy boost you may get from this herb.

 “Ashwagandha increases resilience to physical and mental stress, which means you’re less likely to break down under stress,” explains Dr. Stivi.
-It works by reducing your body’s perception of fatigue—this is helpful because you can be physically tired (say, from a tough workout) but the adaptogen reduces how you experience fatigue, making you feel less tired.
-It can interact with some medications and conditions, so (as with all supplements) consult your doctor or health coach before proceeding to take it.
+Research suggests that it works by regulating the chemical signaling within your nervous system, cutting off the pathway that recognizes stress and reducing your body’s perception of fatigue.
+This is helpful because you can be physically tired (say, from a tough workout) but the adaptogen reduces how you experience fatigue, making you feel less tired.
+However, it can interact with some medications and conditions, so (as with all supplements) consult your doctor or health coach before proceeding to take it.

 Rhodiola is a plant that’s root is helpful for boosting energy and relieving fatigue for a variety of reasons.
 It’s actually able to help calm your body’s stress response, so you don’t waste precious energy on stress or anxiety that may pop up throughout the day.
-It actually decreases cortisol (the “stress hormone”) response which can be helpful for people who are chronically stressed or have high cortisol levels throughout the day.
+Like other adaptogenic herbs for energy, it actually decreases cortisol (the “stress hormone”) response which can be helpful for people who are chronically stressed or have high cortisol levels throughout the day.
+In addition, it has been found to decrease both mental and physical fatigue, helping with things like physical performance, feelings of exhaustion, brain fog, and difficulty concentrating.
+However, it’s important to note that research on the effectiveness of rhodiola is still relatively new, and while predominantly promising, some contradictory evidence underlines the importance for more research to be conducted in order for broader conclusions to be drawn.

-An interesting recent study found rhodiola helpful for those experiencing burnout related symptoms.
-According to Dr. Stivi, one of the beneficial effects of rhodiola is that it enhances alpha waves in your brain, making you feel calm and less stressed.
+Another interesting recent study found rhodiola helpful for those experiencing burnout related symptoms, including emotional exhaustion, decreased performance in work or life tasks, mood disorders, and overall fatigue.
+According to Dr. Stivi, this could be due to one of the beneficial effects of rhodiola—it enhances alpha waves in your brain, making you feel calm and less stressed.
 It’s not an instant fix however and you should expect to take it for 2-3 months before seeing benefits, she says.
 Rhodiola is also particularly helpful for fatigue related to mild depression, says Dr. Stivi.